John Yu: Early life and education

 John Samuel Yu was born in Nanking (now Nanjing, Jiangsu Province), China, on 12 December 1934.
 His father was a senior official in Chiang Kai-shek's National Revolutionary Army in what was the Republic of China, established when the Kuomintang came to power in 1912 (later moving to Taiwan).
-The family was forced to flee China in 1937, when the Japan invaded China, occupying the country until 1945.
+The family was forced to flee China in 1937, when Japan invaded China, occupying the country until 1945.
 Yu's mother was a Chinese Australian whose family had been in Australia since 1867.
 He had to be smuggled out of China at the age of two, hidden in a basket under bedclothes.
 He arrived in Sydney in 1939 with his mother and sister on a passenger ship from Hong Kong, with the family celebrating his third birthday outside Sydney Heads.
 He was carried ashore by Earle Page, who was a friend of his uncle who was briefly Prime Minister of Australia.
 His father fled to Taiwan and took a second wife there, legal at the time, and only made contact with his son after John's mother had died.

 Yu's relatives has lived in Australia since the Victorian gold rush, and his grandfather was John Young Wai, who established the first Chinese Presbyterian Church in Sydney.

 Yu attended Fort Street High School and the University of Sydney in Sydney, Australia, graduating with MB BS.

 He also earned a Diploma of Child Health from the Royal College of Physicians in London at some point.